lorforlinux/docs.beagleboard.io/intro/contribution/how.rst

 bugs, suggest enhancements and providing merge requests, also called pull requests, the provide fixes to software, hardware designs and documentation.

-Reading the `help guide <https://openbeagle.org/help/>`_ is a great way to get started using our Gitlab server.
+Reading the `help guide <https://openbeagle.org/help/>`_ is a great way to get started using OpenBeagle.

 .. note::
     This documentation has a number of ``todo`` items where help is needed that can be searched in the source.
 This list will